LinCAS-lang/LinCAS/README.md

   * [ ] Procs and block catching
   * [ ] Adding other useful scientific API
   * [ ] Interactive LinCAS

+## Installation
+  1. Install gcc
+  2. Install Crystal
+  3. Clone the repository with `git clone https://github.com/max-codeware/crLinCAS`
+  4. Enter the cloned folder and run `install.sh`

+You'll be asked to insert your password.
+Tis is to create the `/usr/lib/LinCAS` folder and copy the binaries into `/usr/bin`

 ## Contributing
 Any help or idea is welcome.
 The project is ambitious and reuires a lot of work.
 Whoever wants to contribure can open a branch, make some changes and then pull a request.